Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 1. Determine the Correct Arrow Length

-This depends on the bow, draw length, types of arrow rests, and arrow rest position.
+Finding the right arrow length depends on the bow, draw length, types of arrow rests, and arrow rest position.

-• Just pull back an arrow with your bow to its maximum draw length.
+Just pull back an arrow with your bow to its maximum draw length.
 After this, measure or estimate the draw length.

-• Next, use masking tape to mark the exact point where you want to cut your arrow.
-Tip: We recommend marking the arrow with masking tape.
+TIP: I recommend marking the arrow with masking tape.
 It’s better than lining it up with a yardstick ruler since the clamp won’t need regular adjusting.
 Marking the arrow with tape also helps you avoid mistakes.

-• Line the arrow against a ruler or a tape measure for more accurate measurements.
-When lining the arrow, mark a little longer than your target length.
+Line the arrow against a ruler or a tape measure for more accurate measurements.

-This gives you an allowance in case you make a mistake and have to cut again.
 This way, when you cut carbon arrows, you won’t waste any of them if they’re too short the first time.

-• The first reason is weight savings.
 Cutting carbon arrows a few inches off suited to your draw length also makes your arrows lighter and gives faster speeds.

-• Second, it’s easier to draw the arrow from your quiver.
 You also avoid getting your arrows caught on things.
 It’s just more compact and easier to carry.

 2. Deciding Which Tool to Use

-An arrow saw, true to its name, is also designed specifically for cutting the carbon arrow shaft.
 Some alternatives are available in case it’s hard to acquire, though.
 Examples are a Dremel tool and a tile saw.

 There are setups where beginners get to practice or experiment with the process too.
-It’s a great way to learn.
+It’s a great way to learn!

 3. Cutting Carbon Arrows

-For this part of the process, always clean up during and after arrow cutting.
+For this part of the process, I always clean up during and after arrow cutting.
 This step always creates carbon dust.
-Vacuum or brush away carbon dust particles as much as possible.

-Cutting Carbon Arrows with an Arrow Saw
+How to Carbon Arrows with an Arrow Saw

-• Start this step by looking for the point you previously marked on your arrow shaft.
+- Start this step by looking for the point you previously marked on your arrow shaft.

-• Make sure you insert the nock end of the arrow into the stopper.
-Then you slowly bring the arrow shaft into the arrow saw blade.
-Adjust the saw fence so the blade touches the arrow perfectly.
+- Make sure you insert the nock end of the arrow into the stopper.
+Slowly bring the arrow shaft into the arrow saw blade.

-• One thing to remember is to use control.
-Apply light and consistent pressure when sliding the arrow shaft against the blade.
-DON’T APPLY TOO MUCH PRESSURE since carbon arrow shafts can crack.
+- Apply light and consistent pressure when sliding the arrow shaft against the blade.

-• Next is to start the arrow saw blade and rotate the arrow in the same direction as the blade.
+- Next is to start the arrow saw blade and rotate the arrow in the same direction as the blade.

 This method minimizes angle variations created when you manually spin the arrows by hand.
-Since this lets the blade come into contact with the shaft at a higher speed, you get a cleaner and smoother cut.

-The following tools below are also a good alternative.
 You just have to follow the same steps in the method above and practice the same amount of care when using them.

-• A Dremel tool
+- A Dremel tool

-• A tile saw
+- A tile saw

-• Bench grinders
+- Bench grinders

 4. Finishing It Off